DeepBlue14/laser_detection/README.md

 The purpose of this project is to focus on a given object which the laser is pointing at.
 Data concerning the object (distance, etc) will be computed.

+**Nodes**
+- MotionSeg_main
+This node uses a combination of shape, HSV, and motion to detect the laser point.
+It publishes to geometry_msgs::Point.
+The point represents the (x, y) pixel location on the image where the center of the laser dot was located.
+It will stop publishing when it did not detect movement; i.e. the last published msg should represent the location of the laser after the user stopped moving it.
+It publishes to ```/scooter/geometry_msgs/center_point```.

+- ClickedImg
+This node allows the user to click on the image being published from the sensor (click on the **Final Image** frame, NOT the **Initial Image**).
+This point is published to ```/scooter/geometry_msgs/center_point```.

+- EvalPoint
+This node subscribes subscribes to ```/scooter/geometry_msgs/center_point``` (as well as image and pc topics).
+It performs background subtraction and point clustering.
+Next, it compares the pixel point with the clusters to determine which one was clicked.
+To view the result, subscribe to ```/scooter/rgb/image_with_box``` in rviz (pointcloud2 type).
+Clusters will be represented in yellow; the selected object will be green if in range (currently set at 1 meter) or red if out of range.

 ####**Dependencies**